Aryan-G4/NIOS-RobotArm/README.md

 # NIOS-RobotArm
 A 3DoF Robot Manipulator programmed and controlled using a DE1-SoC's embedded NIOS II processor.
 Fully designed in-house.
+Funded by the University of Toronto

+Sponsored by StepperOnline

 Aryan Ghosh | David Xu